carterkenwell/BrightDSMS/README.md

 > Note: For some websites such as published Google Slide links and/or other websites that may include unwanted UI elements, you may want to attach `&rm=minimal` to the end of the URL to remove them and just display the body content of the website itself.

 ## Configuring clients:

-1. Using any browser, point your client to [http://[Your Server]/BrightDSMS/endpoint\_name](<http://[Your Server]/BrightDSMS/endpoint_name>) and verify that your endpoint.json file creation was successful.
+1. Using any browser, point your client to [http://[Your Server]/BrightDSMS/endpoint\_name](<http://%5BYour%20Server%5D/BrightDSMS/endpoint_name>) and verify that your endpoint.json file creation was successful.

 ## Refreshing clients:

-1. Using any browser, visit [http://[Your Server]/BrightDSMS/trigger-refresh.php?sn=endpoint\_name](<http://[Your Server]/BrightDSMS/trigger-refresh.php?sn=endpoint_name>), upon loading this page a refresh will be sent out to all devices listening on the respective endpoint stated in `?sn=endpoint_name` at the end of the url.
+1. Using any browser, visit [http://[Your Server]/BrightDSMS/trigger-refresh.php?sn=endpoint\_name](<http://%5BYour%20Server%5D/BrightDSMS/trigger-refresh.php?sn=endpoint_name>), upon loading this page a refresh will be sent out to all clients listening on the respective endpoint stated in `?sn=endpoint_name` at the end of the url.
 Reload this page, or modify the URL to refresh again.
 Refreshes take approximately 6 seconds to give all clients adequate time to catch the refresh call.